sclorg/s2i-python-container/2.7/README.md

 * **UPGRADE_PIP_TO_LATEST**

-    Set this variable to a non-empty value to have the 'pip' program be upgraded to the most recent version before any Python packages are installed.
+    Set this variable to a non-empty value to have the 'pip' program and related python packages (setuptools and wheel) be upgraded to the most recent version before any Python packages are installed.
 If not set it will use whatever the default version is included by the platform for the Python version being used.

 * **WEB_CONCURRENCY**